Bass fishing

-Bass fishing is the recreational fishing activity, typically via rod angling, for various North American game fishes known collectively as black bass.
+Bass fishing is the recreational fishing activity, typically via rod-based angling, for various North American freshwater game fishes known collectively as black bass.
 There are numerous black bass species targeted in North America, including largemouth bass (Micropterus salmoides), smallmouth bass (Micropterus dolomieui), spotted bass or Kentucky bass (Micropterus punctulatus), and Guadalupe bass (Micropterus treculii).
 All black bass species are members of the sunfish family Centrarchidae.

 Modern bass fishing has evolved into a multibillion-dollar industry.
 The sport has changed drastically since its beginnings in the late 19th century.
 From humble beginnings, the black bass has become the most specifically sought-after sport fish in the United States.
-The sport has driven the development of all manner of fishing gears in the market, including rods, reels, lines, lures, electronic depth and fish-finding instruments, drift boats, float tubes, kayaks and also motor boats made specifically for bass fishing (also colloquially called bass boats).
+The sport has driven the development of all manner of fishing gear in the market, including rods, reels, lines, lures, electronic depth and fish-finding instruments, drift boats, float tubes, kayaks and also motor boats made specifically for bass fishing (colloquially called bass boats).

 Black bass

 All black bass are fished recreationally and are well known as strong fighters when hooked.
 Depending upon species and various other factors such as water quality and availability of food, black bass may be found in lakes, reservoirs, ponds, rivers, streams, creeks, and even roadside ditches.
 Largemouth are known for their greater overall size and tolerance of urban environments, and also tend to jump more than other black bass and fight aggressively near the surface.
 However, smallmouth bass tend to fight even more aggressively when hooked, favoring extremely powerful runs to underwater structures such as submerged logs, weed beds, and rock piles.
-The All-Tackle world record Black Bass was a largemouth that was caught on June 2, 1932, on Montgomery Lake, GA by George Perry, weighing in at 22 lbs.
+The All-Tackle world record Black Bass was a largemouth that was caught at Montgomery Lake, GA by George Perry, weighing in at 22 lbs.
 4 oz.
-George Perry's record fish, which some consider the “Holy Grail” of all freshwater sport fishing records, was finally challenged by Japanese angler Manabu Kurita on July 22, 2009.
+Perry's record fish, which some consider the "Holy Grail" of all freshwater sport fishing records, was finally challenged by Japanese angler Manabu Kurita on July 22, 2009.
 Kurita's catch was officially certified by the IGFA, weighing 22 lbs.
 4 oz, the same weight as Perry's legendary catch.
 There are also several stories of fish that may have exceeded this record weight, but only these two were officially certified.
 Perry and Kurita have shared the All-Take world record since 2009.

 All black bass rely heavily on scent to forage, so care should be taken when fishing to ensure no foreign scents such as outdoor chemicals like sun block and bug spray, or any personal chemicals like tobacco, can deter the black bass.
 It is also important to wash hands frequently when handling fishing line, reels, rods, artificial baits, and particularly soft plastics.
 The flesh of smaller specimens is often white and flaky, with a mild, more pleasant taste when cooked.